antsrouteantsrouteantsrouteantsroute

 • Growing environmental concerns among consumers, etc.

-The rise of urban logistics and alternative delivery points
+The rise of urban logistics and alternative delivery locations

 In order to quickly cover this famous last mile without increasing costs or carbon footprint, urban logistics is another solution that is becoming increasingly popular.
 This logistics element, which is essential to meet the explosion in demand from consumers and e-retailers, can take various forms: